Speelpenning-nl/laravel-postcode-nl/README.md

 composer require speelpenning/laravel-postcode-nl
 ```

-Next, register an account with Postcode.nl to obtain a key and secret.
-See https://api.postcode.nl/#register for
+Next, register an account with Postcode.eu to obtain a key and secret, required to authenticate with the API.
+See
-further information.
-Once you have a key and secret, store them in your .env file.
+https://account.postcode.eu/register/api/en_GB for more information.
+Once you have a key and secret, store them
+in your .env file.

 Add the following service provider to your application config: